Data Mesh: a Systematic Gray Literature Review: Introduction

 \section{Introduction}

 The world is living in the golden age of data.
-IDC (International Data Corporation) predicts that by 2025 the amount of digital data generated by enterprises and individuals will grow 61\% to 175 zettabytes~\cite{rydning2018digitization}.
+IDC (International Data Corporation) predicts that by 2025, the amount of digital data generated by enterprises and individuals will grow 61\% to 175 zettabytes~\cite{rydning2018digitization}.
 While the advances in the analytic data landscape can enable organizations to turn their ever-growing raw data into value, the difficulties in the integration, management, and governance of data at scale hamper the success of data analytic projects of organizations~\cite{deloittedm,JANSSEN2020101493}.
 In the current practices of centralized data management, domain teams rely on a central data management team to collect, process, and manage domain data.
 This central team is becoming the bottleneck for unlocking the value from domain data.
 There is a need to shift the domain data's responsibility from the central team to domain teams~\cite{dehghani2022data}.

 A data mesh is emerging as a novel decentralized approach for managing data at scale by applying domain-oriented, self-serve design and product thinking~\cite{dehghani2022data}.
-Zhamak Dehghani first defined the term data mesh in 2019~\cite{Dehghani2019}. \Cref{fig:googl} shows the search index for ``Data Mesh" on Google Trends for the past five years.
-A clear increasing trend line can be seen, indicating the increased interest in data mesh.
-Despite the popularity of data mesh, little academic literature exists on the topic.
-However, as organizations increasingly look into data mesh, we saw an opportunity to systematically review the gray literature to characterize the concept better and drive a research agenda.
+Zhamak Dehghani first defined the term data mesh in 2019~\cite{S2}. \Cref{fig:googl} shows the search index for ``Data Mesh" on Google Trends from January 2019 to December 2023 (monthly average).
+The interest in data mesh grew gradually until early 2022.
+Then, there was a sharp increase, followed by a generally sustained popularity.
+Despite its popularity, little academic literature exists on the data mesh topic.
+However, as organizations increasingly investigate data mesh, we saw an opportunity to systematically review the gray literature to better characterize the concept and drive a research agenda.